Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Believe It or Not (七月又十四信不信由你): A bizarre murder on the night of the fourteenth may or may not be the work of hungry ghosts.

 - Hungry Ghost Ritual (盂兰神功): A reluctant new owner of a performance troupe is besieged by supernatural disturbances.
 He then tries to appease the spirits with the eponymous prayer ritual.

 - Where Got Ghost? (吓到笑): The third segment of this Singaporean horror-comedy anthology sees three brothers grouching to their deceased mother during annual seventh-month prayers.
-Mom decides to respond to their complaints.
+Mom decides to put an end to their inane complaints.

 Similar to Western sitcoms like The Simpsons, long-running Chinese and Cantonese drama series will typically have a “seventh-month” scary episode too.
 For example, the popular Hong Kong sitcom, Come Home Love: Lo and Behold, will always screen a ghostly episode during the festival.

 Other Asian Countries Have Their Own Version of the Festival